mohlatif227/100DaysOfDevOps/README.md

 ## Day006

-Today I did working on to understand how to get output variable and to use in another resource.
+Today I did work on to understand how to get output variable and to use in another resource.
 Used below command to output variable value

 ```
 terraform output